-As a demonstration, we applied OrthoClust to the transcriptomes of worm and fly generated by the modENCODE consortium [29].
+As a demonstration, we applied OrthoClust to the transcriptomes of worm and fly generated by the modENCODE consortium [26].
 In this analysis, the initial number of spin states q was chosen to be 250.
-We summarized the results of 32 annealing runs using a N-by-N co-appearance matrix, where N is the size of multiplex network (the total number of genes in worm (20377) plus fly (13623) in this case).
+We summarized the results of T (T=32, see below) annealing runs using a N-by-N co-appearance matrix, where N is the size of multiplex network (the total number of genes in worm (20377) plus fly (13623) in this case).
 As shown in Figure 3A, there are blocks of worm and fly genes along the diagonal.
 These blocks consist of genes that co-appear often in various runs of annealing, representing different worm and fly modules.
 Of particular interests are the blocks of worm and fly genes that co-appear with high frequency in the off-diagonal positions.
 For instance, as highlighted in Figure 3A, a block of worm genes and a block of fly genes form a conserved module.
 As expected, they share a significant fraction of GO terms (P=3.3 ×10-16, hypergeometric test).
 Figure 3B shows the common GO terms between a set of worm genes and a set of fly genes in the conserved module.
 Most of the common GO terms refer to fundamental biological functions like RNA processing and cell cycles processes.
 On the other hand, blocks that do not overlap in the off-diagonal positions correspond to specific worm and fly modules.
 For instance, GO terms related to chitin activities were found in certain fly specific modules.
 At a global level, we found that the size of modules follows a power-law distribution with an exponent of -1.89 (see Figure S2).
 The power-law distribution observed includes certain large modules.
 Practically, one could implement extra steps to break down these large modules recursively.

 Separation of Modules in the GO space